Box-Builds/Box-Builds/README.md

 I'm a self-taught developer who enjoys breaking down complex systems and building tools that solve real-world problems.

-Most of my projects start with a question or challenge I encounter personally, and evolve through experimentation, iteration, and system design.
-I enjoy exploring how systems behave under real-world constraints and turning raw data into practical tools.
+Most of my projects begin with a question or challenge I encounter personally and evolve through experimentation, iteration, and system design.

 ---